mskilab-org/JaBbA/README.md

 height="150" class ="center">

 ## Fun fact
 Why the name?
 Keith Bradnam started a parody award called [JABBA](http://www.acgt.me/blog/2020/3/31/three-cheers-for-jabba-awards) and we thought we'd won.
-However, jokes aside, did you notice the palidrome there?
+However, jokes aside, did you notice the palindrome there?
 That's what would happen to a genome if it were to undergo BFB cycles.